GeoRouv/chip-seq-analysis-replication/README.md

 |[SRR1157333](https://www.ncbi.nlm.nih.gov/sra?term=SRX461530)	   |GSM688815	      |RNA Pol II	      |Sample2                 |
 |[SRR1157341](https://www.ncbi.nlm.nih.gov/sra?term=SRX461538)	   |GSM688824	      |RNA Pol II	      |Sample3                 |

+Donwload all four samples in .fastq format and place them into folder Data>original_samples respectively under the names: sra_data0.fastq sra_data1.fastq sra_data2.fastq sra_data3.fastq

+Be sure that there is not an empty line at the end of each sample file.

 No control or input/baseline was among the samples selected.